 Membership in News Literature Library

-- A full literature review looks at the social contract between news organizations and their readers, listeners, and viewers.
+- A full literature review with details at the social contract between news organizations and their readers, listeners, and viewers.

 - A shorter set of "must reads" focuses on news production, audience measurement, and audience engagement.